 However, Commanday got my very name wrong... in the review, he called me "Charles Fulkerson!"
 Reading that review the next day my friend, the composer and music critic Charles Shere left a humorous message on my answering machine "...this is Christopher Shere calling for Charles Fulkerson..."
 My friends and I all had a good laugh... for several years.
 It is difficult to call an error like that on the part of a reviewer an "honest mistake."
 (When his colleague Hewell Tircuit had earlier lambasted my SCRITTI DI LEONARDO, he chose a perfectly wrong example as "proof" of my allegedly wrong-headed text setting.
 Tircuit said I set the word "silenzio" incorrectly... he missed the fact that there is a Grand Pause after that word, which means "Silence."
 I have yet to find a critic who even shows any ability to hear my music as it is, let alone to criticise it properly.)
 Some months later, the real Charles Fulkerson came down from Northern California to say hello... when he appeared at my door, he said, "Hello, I'm Charles Fulkerson."
 As if there were an issue about keeping ourselves straight.

 The Bass part exists in an arrangement for cello and bass.
-This arrangement is 30 pages long.
-Hard copy of this arragement of the bass part is $10.
+This arrangement is 30 pages long, and is separate from the score.